-The path to fast payment of a claim is a no-brainer – make sure the Final is error-free.
 Medicare rejects a claim on an error-by-error basis.
-You can fix one mistake and the inspector then re-examines the claim for other inconsistencies.
-This can be exceedingly time-consuming and frustrating, especially if you don’t have DDE access to view the claim and fix the errors, and the payment for the Final which should have taken about three weeks could drag on for months, making neither you nor Medicare happy.
+You can fix one mistake...but the "inspector" will then re-examine the claim for other inconsistencies.
+This can be exceedingly time-consuming and frustrating, especially if you don’t have Direct Data Entry (DDE) access to view the claim and fix the errors.
+In this case the payment for the Final Claim - which should have taken about three weeks - could drag on for months, making neither you or Medicare happy.

-- Admitting Physician’s correct name spelling and NPI.
+- Admitting Physician - correct name spelling and correct National Provider ID (NPI).

-- First Line of Chart – 0023 (This is where most of the errors occur.)
-The Final must match the RAP, so the first visit date must be the same.
-If this is a SOC claim, the Assessment must be on the SOC starting date and made by a skilled nurse (Revenue code 0551- HCPCs G0299).
-If this is a recert the first visit may be made by anyone and does not have to be on the first day of the period.
-It is very important that the HCPCs code (1BHMS etc) matches that of the RAP.
+- First Line of Claim – 0023 (This is where most of the errors occur.)
+The Final Claim must match the RAP, so the first visit date must be the same.
+If this is an SOC claim, the Assessment must be on the SOC starting date.
+If this is a Re-certification the first visit may be made by anyone and does not have to be on the first day of the period.
+It is very important that the HCPCS code (1BHMS etc) matches that of the RAP.
 Sometimes new criteria in the patient’s care since the opening assessment has prompted a diagnosis change and if this has necessitated a very different plan of care, it is wise to cancel the RAP and start all over.
-Otherwise, change the HCPCs on the Final to agree with the RAP.
+Otherwise, change the HCPCS on the Final to agree with the RAP.

 - Supplies – (Medicare is rather nit-picky about this).
 If you are not listing any supplies for compensation, you will have to change the final letter of HCPCS to its numerical counterpart: S=1, T=2, U=3, V=4, so 1BHMS should be 1BHM1.
 If you are including supplies, the easiest way is to lump them together on one date and a total amount under Revenue Code 0270, leaving the HCPCS box blank.